Pentium III: Coppermine

-The second version, codenamed Coppermine (Intel product code: 80526), was released on October 25, running at 500, 533, 550, 600, 650, 667, 700, and 733 MHz.
+The second version, codenamed Coppermine (Intel product code: 80526), was released on October 25, 1999, running at 500, 533, 550, 600, 650, 667, 700, and 733 MHz.
 From December 1999 to May 2000, Intel released Pentium IIIs running at speeds of 750, 800, 850, 866, 900, 933 and 1000 MHz (1 GHz).
-Both 100 MHz FSB and 133 MHz FSB models were made.
-For models that were already available with the same frequency, an "E" was appended to the model name to indicate cores using the new 0.18 μm fabrication process.
+Both 100 MT/s FSB and 133 MT/s FSB models were made.
+For models that were already available with the same frequency, an "E" was appended to the model name to indicate cores using the new 180 nm fabrication process.
 An additional "B" was later appended to designate 133 MHz FSB models, resulting in an "EB" suffix.
 In overall performance, Coppermine had a small advantage over the Advanced Micro Devices (AMD) Athlons it was released against, which was reversed when AMD applied their own die shrink and added an on-die L2 cache to the Athlon.
 Athlon held the advantage in floating-point intensive code, while the Coppermine could perform better when SSE optimizations were used, but in practical terms there was little difference in how the two chips performed, clock-for-clock.
 However, AMD were able to clock the Athlon higher, reaching speeds of 1.2 GHz before the launch of the Pentium 4.

 In performance, Coppermine arguably marked a bigger step than Katmai by introducing an on-chip L2 cache, which Intel names Advanced Transfer Cache (ATC).
 The ATC operates at the core clock rate and has a capacity of 256 KB, twice that of the on-chip cache formerly on Mendocino Celerons.
 It is eight-way set-associative and is accessed via a Double Quad Word Wide 256-bit bus, four times as wide as Katmai's.
 Further, latency was dropped to a quarter compared to Katmai.
-Another marketing term by Intel was Advanced System Buffering, which encompassed improvements to better take advantage of a 133 MHz system bus.
+Another marketing term by Intel was Advanced System Buffering, which encompassed improvements to better take advantage of a 133 MT/s system bus.
 These include 6 fill buffers (vs. 4 on Katmai), 8 bus queue entries (vs. 4 on Katmai) and 4 write-back buffers (vs. 1 on Katmai).
 Under competitive pressure from the AMD Athlon, Intel reworked the internals, finally removing some well-known pipeline stalls.
 As a result, applications affected by the stalls ran faster on Coppermine by up to 30%.
-The Coppermine contained 29 million transistors and was fabricated in a 0.18 μm process.
+The Coppermine contained 29 million transistors and was fabricated in a 180 nm process.